Climate and Nature Crisis

 • Be cautious with metaphors that trivialise or oversimplify (e.g. “Earth’s fever” is acceptable in some explanatory contexts; avoid framing that suggests the situation is either hopeless or trivial).

 • Distinguish between mitigation (reducing emissions), adaptation (adjusting to impacts), and loss and damage (the impacts of climate change that have already occurred or cannot be prevented, such as destruction caused by climate disasters).
-These terms are widely used in climate policy but can be technical.
-Journalists should consider using real-world examples and human stories to help audiences understand what they mean in practice.

 Framing